Gorby no Pipeline Daisakusen

 The Famicom version was re-released on iOS through the PicoPico service and Windows through Project Egg in 2021, although references to Gorbachev have been removed or censored, including a game name change to Pipeline Daisakusen.
-The title screen was the only part of the game where Gorbachev was depicted and the game's graphic tiles that had his name and likeliness was overwritten with other tiles that were then used to enlarge the word "大作戦" (which is the "Daisakusen" in the name) and place it beside the "パイプライン" ("pipeline") that was there in the original.

 Gameplay

 In this falling-block puzzle game, a small girl—wearing a Russian national costume of sarafan, kokoshnik, and valenki—pushes tiles representing segments of water pipe down a two-dimensional, vertical shaft; this shaft is the field of play.
 A second girl, also in national costume, waves semaphore flags to give the impression that she guides the placement of the tiles.

 The player must quickly rotate and place the tiles to catch and conduct a continuously-flowing stream of water from pipes on one side of the shaft to the other.
 When the player successfully links an inflow pipe on one side of the shaft to an outflow pipe on the other side, a row of tiles disappears, and the player earns points.
 If the player routes the water to a dead end, the game adds a layer of pipe segments for the player to clear.
 If the accumulating pipe segments stack to the top of the shaft, the game ends.
 By clearing the requisite number of rows, the player proceeds to the next game level.